-Environmental ations and Mitigation Assessment of f Environme ental Impacts Aspect Potential Impacts Mitigation Significance before Mitigation Geographic Spatial Scale Duration Mitigation Significance After Mitigation Standing water due to inadequate storm water drainage systems and inadequate waste management practices, pose a health hazard by providing breeding grounds for disease vectors such as mosquitoes, flies and snails.
-The use of hazardous chemicals in the construction can pose potential environmental, health and safety risks.
+Environmental ations and Mitigation Assessment o f Environme ental Impacts Aspect Potential Impacts Mitigation Significance before Mitigation Geographic Spatial Scale Duration Mitigation Significance After Mitigation mosquitoes, flies and snails.
+The use of hazardous chemicals in construction can pose potential environmental, health and safety risks.
 The construction of culverts may involve the stripping and demolition of old asphalt layers.
 Road safety may be affected during construction, especially when traffic is detoured.
-Provide warning signs of hazardous working areas.
-Excavations to be clearly demarcated and barriers (not just danger tape) erected to protect pedestrians from open trenches.
 Workers will be thoroughly trained in using dangerous equipment.
 Workers have the right to refuse work in unsafe conditions.
 Undertake waste management practices.
 Control speed and movement of construction vehicles.
 Improved signage, speed control, walkways and crossings will reduce safety risks due to construction.
 Exclude public from the site.
 Ensure all workers are provided with and use Personal Protective Equipment.
 Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; Ensure that qualified first-aid can be provided at all times.
-Equipped first-aid stations shall be easily accessible throughout the site; Provide medical insurance coverage for workers; Provide clean eating areas where workers are not exposed to hazardous or noxious substances; Provide visitor orientation if visitors to the site can gain access to areas where hazardous conditions or substances may be present.
-Ensure
+Equipped first-aid stations shall be easily accessible throughout the site; Provide clean eating areas where workers are not exposed to hazardous or noxious substances; Provide visitor orientation if visitors to the site can gain access to areas where hazardous conditions or substances may be present.
+Ensure also that visitor/s do not enter hazard areas unescorted; Ensure moving equipment is outfitted with audible back-up alarms; Mark and provide sign boards for hazardous areas such as

-Environmental ations and Mitigation Assessment o Aspect Potential Impacts Mitigation Significance before Mitigation Geographic Spatial Scale Duration Mitigation Significance After Mitigation also that visitor/s do not enter hazard areas unescorted; Ensure moving equipment is outfitted with audible back-up alarms; Mark and provide sign boards for hazardous areas such as energized electrical devices and lines, service rooms housing high voltage equipment and areas for storage and disposal.
+Environmental Summary of Implications and Mitigation Assessment of Environmental Impacts Aspect Potential Impacts Mitigation Significance before Mitigation Geographic Spatial Scale Duration Mitigation Significance After Mitigation energized electrical devices and lines, service rooms housing high voltage equipment and areas for storage and disposal.
 Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate.
 Noise and Vibrations Sensitive receptors (health facilities, educational institutions, religious places) may be affected temporarily by increased traffic and related impacts.
 Use of heavy vehicles and equipment may generate high levels of noise.
 Vibrations resulting from bulk earthworks and other construction activities may create significant disturbances to nearby people and businesses.
 Disturbance from afterhours work.
 Locate concrete batching, asphalt, crushing plants, laydown areas and construction camps away from sensitive receptors.
 Restrict construction activities to reasonable working hours where near sensitive receptors.
 Keep adjacent landowners informed of unusually noisy activities planned.
 Regulate roadworthiness of vehicles.
 Ensure that machinery is in a good state of maintenance.
 Silencers must be fitted and maintained to all machinery on site.
 Monitor noise levels in potential problem areas.
-High ( - ) Site and Local Short- term Partial Mitigation Probable Medium ( - ) Aesthetics, Landscape Character, and Sense of Place The presence of heavy duty vehicles and equipment, temporary structures at construction camps, stockpiles, may result in impacts on aesthetics and landscape character Storage areas will be properly fenced off.
+High (-) Site and Local Short- term Partial Mitigation Probable Medium (-) Aesthetics, Landscape Character, and Sense of Place The presence of heavy duty vehicles and equipment, temporary structures at construction camps, stockpiles, may result in impacts on aesthetics and landscape character.
+Storage areas will be properly fenced off.
 All domestic solid waste will be collected from a central point of disposal and fed into the city waste collection system.
-Contractor to exercise strict Medium ( - ) Site and Local Short- term Partial Mitigation Definite Low ( - )
+Contractor to exercise strict care in disposing construction waste, with proof of disposal at the approved site provided after offloading each waste load and this to be logged/registered.
+Identification of suitable Medium (-) Site and Local Short- term Partial Mitigation Definite Low (-)